-Just about everybody has played a board game.
+Just about everybody has played a board game, but did you know they can contribute to brain health?
 Some of the best-loved board games of all time include:

 - Trivial Pursuit